-Even with the availability of validated human-relevant methods, HCMC continues the practice of using live animals to train residents.
+Even with the availability of validated human-relevant methods, Hennepin continues the practice of using live animals to train residents.
 Please take action and ask the hospital to end this educationally inferior and inhumane practice by making the switch to simulation—because Minnesota deserves better.

 Reina Pohl, M.P.H.

-Research and Education Program Specialist
+Research and Education Programs Specialist

 Other Active Programs: